HusenjanDev/SFML-Snake-Game/README.md

 # Snake-Game-SFML
 The Snake Game is a famous game that a lot of people for sure has played because it was defaultly installed on all phones.
-It's a really fun game and even tho it's simple game its for sure one of the greatest games to ever been created.
+It's a really fun game and even tho it's a simple game its for sure one of the greatest games to play.
+I decided to create an replicate of the game by using the SFML library.
+I had really fun creating this game and learned decent amount of the SFML library by making the Snake Game.